ReeceDonovan/CS3305/docs/ui.md

 # Sample Frontend Code

-You may look for sample code for using carbon design on [this website](https://www.carbondesignsystem.com/components/overview/)
+You may look for notes on component configuration [here](https://www.carbondesignsystem.com/components/overview/) or sample code for using carbon design on [this website](https://www.carbondesignsystem.com/components/overview/)

 # Notes